olejrosendahl/shader-player/README.md

 React Music Player with Fragment Shader Visualization

+# Features

+- Music controllers to control music playback.
+- Visualization controller to pick fragment shader.
+- Fragment shader is affected by the music (should be configurable).
+- Fragment shader is affected by volume.
+- More...

 ## Development

 An audio file is needed for the player to work.
 Place the audio file in `assets/audio/audio.mp3`.
 The audio file needs to be in either `mpeg` or `ogg` format.